 Right to Work checks still need to be undertaken before the first day of employment.
 There is new university guidance available on Right to Work checks during this period of remote working.
 Speak to HR for more information.

 Your Queen Mary interview will take place via Microsoft Teams which is an online communication platform with a video-conferencing function.
 You can access MS Teams by downloading the app to your desktop or via the web browser.
 Please note that you will not need to pay for access to this software.
-More information about joining a meeting via Microsoft Teams can be found here.
+More information about joining a meeting via Microsoft Teams can be found on the Microsoft Support webpages.

 Please follow the instructions below.